 The admissions office serves the Seminary by recruiting and enrolling students who are sensing God's leadership for life and ministry in faithful witness to Jesus Christ.
-Any person interested in becoming a student at BSK should consult the following section and is invited to contact Abby Sizemore, Director of Admissions, at abby.sizemore@bsk.edu or (502) 863-8301 for further guidance and/or to schedule a campus visit.
+Any person interested in becoming a student at BSK should consult the following section and is invited to contact Abby Sizemore, Director of Admissions, at abby.sizemore@bsk.edu or (502) 863-8301 for further guidance.